-Cardiac catheterization is a minimally invasive procedure in which a long, thin tube called a catheter is guided into the heart, usually through a blood vessel in the leg or arm.
+Cardiac catheterization (also called a cath) is a minimally invasive procedure.
+During the procedure, a tiny catheter is guided into the heart, usually through a blood vessel in the leg or arm.
 Once inside the heart, it can be used to diagnose a problem or to treat a problem.

-During cardiac catheterization, the catheter is inserted through a very small cut made by the physician (in the groin, arm or wrist), then guided up through the blood vessel to the heart.
-The physician tracks the course of the catheter by watching it on a fluoroscope, an x-ray machine that displays the catheter and blood vessels in real time on a screen.
-A variety of measurements may be performed when the catheter is in place, and then the catheter is removed.
-After about 6 hours of recovery time, most patients are free to go home.
+During cardiac catheterization, the physician tracks the course of the catheter by watching it on a fluoroscope, an x-ray machine that displays the catheter and blood vessels in real time on a screen.
+A variety of measurements may be performed when the catheter is in place.
+Once the catheter is removed, patients are given 6 hours of recovery time, and most patients are free to go home.
 Results are often available within a matter of hours.

 Titus Regional Medical Center offers a patient-friendly environment designed for care and comfort during cardiac catheterizations.